Malware Lab Guide

 Safety Notes#

-• Samples are automatically deleted after the configured retention period.
+- Samples are processed for deletion after the configured retention period.

 YARA Scan Results#